 Eric Moore was convicted of capital murder and sentenced to death in 1991.
 In the wake of Atkins v.
 Virginia, 536 U.S. 304 (2002), he filed a successive petition for habeas corpus relief in state court, arguing that he is mentally retarded and thus ineligible for the death penalty.
-The petition was dismissed by the Texas Court of Criminal Appeals ("TCCA").
+The petition was dismissed as an abuse of the writ by the Texas Court of Criminal Appeals ("TCCA").

-Moore received permission to file a successive federal habeas petition.
-The district court ultimately found him to be mentally retarded and accordingly granted him the requested relief.
-But because Moore failed to exhaust the remedies available to him on his Atkins claim in state court, we vacate and remand with instruction to dismiss the petition without prejudice.
+This court granted Moore authorization to file a second federal habeas petition to raise an Atkins claim.
+The federal district court ultimately found him to be mentally retarded and accordingly granted the requested relief.
+But because Moore failed to exhaust the remedies available to him on his Atkins claim in state court, and because Texas's abuse-of-the-writ-doctrine would preclude him from filing another petition based on facts he inexcusably failed to develop,1 we vacate and remand with instruction to dismiss the petition with prejudice.2